Go Green OC encourages you to do your own research and educate yourself.

 Does Ocean City Maryland currently participate in traditional recycling (cans, paper, glass, etc)?

 No. Recycling was discontinued in 2009 after the financial crisis.
-It was

 Is Ocean City's recycling website accurate?
 (Link Here)

 Absolutely not.
 The very first line of the website states "A unique means of landfill avoidance" - this is a lie.
 Incinerating trash creates toxic ash landfills (worse than regular landfills).
 They also state that they "chose to make beneficial reuse of the waste for electricity generation".
 This is a misleading statement.
 When they "generate electricity" they create tons of air pollution and hazardous ash.
 That's only the beginning.

 How much did it cost to run a recycling program in Ocean City?

 Was the recycling program single or dual stream?

 Seven days a week for commercial bars/restaurants; residential/condos 5 days/week

 If they don't participate in traditional recycling, where does the trash go?